jonpage3/flanerie/README.md

 Uses the D3 library to create a “spine view” online library catalog that supports filter, ‘start at’ browsing, and individual book view of item contents.

-Main parameters can be adjusted in the following files:
+Main parameters can be adjusted in the following files:<br>
 src/flanerie.js<br>
 css/main.css